Adding Validators

 Adding Validators Process

-The below examples are for adding 10 validators.
-You can use them with any amount of validators you would like to add.
+The examples below are for adding 10 validators.
+You can use them with any number of validators you would like to add.
 Run the following command to collectively generate and add 10 new validators with other node operators (similar to DKG):

 # If you prefer running a pre-built charon binary